Copyright Information

 Instructors own the copyright to their course materials under UC's Policy on Ownership of Course MaterialsIf a company has posted and is distributing course materials without permission, instructors should contact the Office of Campus Counsel for guidance on drafting a complaint.
 Instructors can search for the company in the DMCA Designated Agent Directory to determine where to send their complaint.
 The UCSC Copy Center has a copyright clearance service available for all faculty and staff on campus to assist with ensuring course materials follow copyright laws.

-Please note that students may be disciplined for selling, preparing, or distributing course lecture notes for any commercial purpose, whether or not the student himself or herself took the notes.
-The unauthorized sale of lecture notes (and handouts, readers or other course materials) is a violation of campus policies, state law and may also constitute copyright infringement subject to legal action.
+Please note that students may be disciplined for selling, preparing, or distributing course lecture notes for any commercial purpose, whether or not they took the notes.
+The unauthorized sale of lecture notes (and handouts, readers, or other course materials) is a violation of campus policies, state law and may also constitute copyright infringement subject to legal action.

 UC Santa Cruz Plan for Combating Unauthorized Distribution of Copyrighted Materials